amd/aocl-crypto/tests/README.md

 ### Testing Datasets

 Datasets are located in directory `alcp-crypto/tests/cipher/dataset/`.
 File name should be dataset_\<aes\_mode\>.csv.
 Order of elements are mentioned in line number 1.
-Line number 1 is always ignored, please forbid form deleting that line.
+Line number 1 is always ignored, please forbid from deleting that line.